zitje/HyDE/Hyprdots-to-HyDE.md

   - [ ] Make a single CLI to manage all the core script

 - [ ] **Manageable**

   - [ ] Fix scripts (shellcheck compatible)
-  - [X] Move scripts to `./lib/hyde`
+  - [x] Move scripts to `./lib/hyde`
-  - [X] Make `wallbash*.sh` scripts monolithic, to fix wallbash issues
+  - [x] Make `wallbash*.sh` scripts monolithic, to fix wallbash issues

 - [ ] **Better Abstraction**

   - [ ] Waybar
   - [x] Hyprlock
   - [x] Animations
   - [ ] ...

 - [ ] Clean up
 - [ ] **...**

 ---

 Here's how we can update HyDE-specific Hyprland settings without changing user preferences.
 We don't need the "userprefs" file.
-Instead, we can source HyDE's hyprland.conf and make $USER prefered changes directly in the config.
+Instead, we can source HyDE's `hyprland.conf` and make $USER preferred changes directly in the config.
 With this approach, won't potentially break hyde and hyde won't break your own dots.

 ![Hyprland structure](https://github.com/user-attachments/assets/91b35c2e-0003-458f-ab58-18fc29541268)